Improving the Coastal Wetland Ecosystem in Rouge National Urban Park

 The removal of “Canada’s worst invasive plant” from the Rouge Marsh shows how Parks Canada’s restoration and conservation efforts are improving the ecological integrity in this area of the park, which features a level of native biodiversity not found anywhere else in Toronto.

 In the first step of the removal process, an amphibious machine cut the phragmites below the surface of the water, drowning them.
-Herbicide was applied by backpack sprayer to phragmites stands on dry land.
+Herbicide, approved for use by Health Canada and used in other ecologically sensitive areas across the country, was applied by backpack sprayer to phragmites stands on dry land.
 Later, the crew returned to cut down the remaining standing phragmites, leaving them to become wildlife habitat and to naturally decompose and cycle nutrients back into the marsh.

 During the project, there was considerable interaction with members of the public, including owners of land adjacent to the marsh.
 According to Juliana Skuza, Resource Conservation Officer, Rouge National Urban Park, the interactions were “100% positive.”